 Why it's on the list: This compound exercise makes it especially easy to find a weight that targets your desired goal.
 For example, if you're strength training, simply move the pin to a heavier load than if you're training for hypertrophy (8-12 reps).
 You'll likely need to strap yourself in, but this move also makes it easy to do forced reps (with a partner), dropsets, or even rest-pause sets to boost your intensity.

 In your workout: Do this early or in the middle of your workout for 3-4 sets of 6-10 reps.
 You can also finish your upper-arm workout with this movement to flush the triceps muscles with high reps.
 Most trainees mess up here by failing to go to full triceps extension and stopping short of fully bending their elbows, so keep full range of motion in mind.

 6. Board Press

-Movement analysis of the bench press, whether close grip or regular, demonstrates that quite a bit of elbow extension occurs over the final two-thirds of the press off of the chest.
-When you dust off your anatomy books, you'll see that primary action of the triceps is elbow extension.
+Movement analysis of the barbell bench press, whether close grip or regular, demonstrates that quite a bit of elbow extension occurs over the final two-thirds of the press off the chest.
+When you dust off your anatomy books, you'll see that the primary action of the triceps is elbow extension.
 This means that board presses really target your triceps!

 If you need any more proof why you should add in occasional board presses, look to the top-equipped powerlifters in the field who also do this limited-ROM movement to increase arm strength.